 West Down situated in North Devon and close to Exmoor offers the perfect holiday setting.

 Listed below are details of some of the many attractions that are within easy reach of West Down Guest House.

-North Devon’s premier agricultural spectacle will be held on Wednesday 5th August 2015 in Umberleigh, a few miles from West Down Guest House.
+North Devon’s premier agricultural spectacle will be held on Wednesday 3rd.
+August 2016 in Umberleigh, a few miles from West Down Guest House.
 This annual event is a celebration of North Devon’s agricultural roots.
+Join Roger and Brenda at the show for a memorable day out.

 A host of livestock classes occupy the arenas throughout the day with alpacas, cattle, goats, horses, sheep, show jumping and open dog show.
 Attractions, displays, demonstrations and trade stands for all.